Approximate solutions to a nonlinear functional differential equation: Summary of results for the linear equation

-Noteworthy features of the characteristic solutions shown in Fig.~\ref{fig:char} include the observation that for $n=1$ the function has no zero in $(0,\infty)$, for $n = 2$ there is one zero, for $n = 3$ two zeros, and so on.
+Noteworthy features of the characteristic solutions shown in Figure~\ref{fig:char} include the observation that for $n=1$ the function has no zero in $(0,\infty)$, for $n = 2$ there is one zero, for $n = 3$ two zeros, and so on.
 This is reminiscent of Sturm--Liouville theory, but here the roots of two successive characteristic functions do not strictly interlace.
-(See also~\citep{VanBrunt2} for comments about orthogonality, but keep in mind that their definition of an eigenfunction is different, as mentioned below Lemma~1.)
+(See also~\cite{VanBrunt2} for comments about orthogonality, but keep in mind that their definition of an eigenfunction is different, as mentioned below Lemma~1.)
 Another striking feature is the very flat profile near $t=0$.
-By repeated differentiation of~(\ref{eq:linear2}) one can show that if $u(0)=0$, then all derivatives of $u$ vanish at $t=0$.
-This is suggestive of an essential singularity at the origin, which is consistent with the asymptotic estimate of $u$ as $t \to 0^+$ given in~\cite[Thm.~3]{Fox}.
-The asymptotic behaviour as $t \to +\infty$, on the other hand, is given in~\cite[Thm.~2]{Fox}, namely, $u = {\rm O}(e^{-t})$ as $t \to +\infty$.
-(This follows from~(\ref{eq:linear2}) under the assumption that $u(\alpha t) \ll u(t)$ for large $t$.)
+By repeated differentiation of~(\ref{eq:linear2}) one can show that if $u(0)=0$, then all derivatives of $u$ vanish at $t=0$, suggestive of an essential singularity at the origin.
+On the other hand, Fox et al.~\cite[Thm.~2]{Fox} show two types of asymptotic behaviour as $t\rightarrow\infty$, namely $u=O(e^{-t})$ {or $u=O(t^{-\nu})$, $\nu = \log{2}/\log{\alpha}$.
+The solutions shown in Figure~\ref{fig:char} are of the former type.}